theackstack/mssablog.github.io/contributing.md

 #### Create a Pull Request

-Once you've completed your changes and are ready to request to merge them into the main repository, you'll ned to create a pull request.
+Once you've completed your changes and are ready to request to merge them into the main repository, you'll need to create a pull request (PR).

+There are a couple ways to do this.

-TODO: Complete this section
+TODO: Finish section